-We have invited John Lahr, the great Coward biographer and film writer for The New Yorker, to deliver the symposium keynote address.
-Other symposium speakers include theater director Art Manke, Stanford Professor William Eddelman, SRT artistic director Rush Rehm, and members of the SRT company, including Lynne Soffer (director of SRT’s Hay Fever), Brendon Martin (director of SRT’s Coward Cabaret), and Courtney Walsh (who plays Judith Bliss in Hay Fever).
+We have invited John Lahr, the great Coward biographer and theater critic for the New Yorker magazine, to deliver the symposium keynote address.
+Other symposium speakers include theater director Art Manke, Stanford Professors William Eddelman and Nicholas Jenkins, SRT artistic director Rush Rehm, and members of the SRT company, including Lynne Soffer (director of SRT’s Hay Fever), Brendon Martin (director of SRT’s Coward Cabaret), and Courtney Walsh (who plays Judith Bliss in Hay Fever).

 We begin the day with morning coffee and muffins, repair for a luncheon of culinary distinction (in the Coward manner), and recharge the afternoon with coffee, tea, and bikkies (cookies).